lfn3/personal-site/content/cv.md

 - Wrote high performance, consistently low latency Java code.
 - Contributed to open source projects like [Aeron](https://github.com/real-logic/aeron).
 - Maintained and improved a low time to recovery HA solution.
-- Produced tools like [Undertaker](https://github.com/lfn3/undertaker) and
-  [IntellijLint](https://github.com/lmax-exchange/intellijlint) that helped our team deliver more quickly and effectively.
+- Produced tools such as [Undertaker](https://github.com/lfn3/undertaker) and [IntellijLint](https://github.com/lmax-exchange/intellijlint) that helped our team deliver more quickly and effectively.
 - Maintained and used data science pipeline with Python, Jupyter, and Kafka
 - Worked with crypto-currency technologies for [LMAX Digital](https://www.lmaxdigital.com/)